Meet the Team

 Our team is made up of amazing staff and volunteers who work hard to fulfill our mission.
 Feel free to call on us anytime!

-Tara comes to The Rogue Valley and Arc Jackson County from Northwest Missouri, where she was born and raised.
+Tara comes to The Rogue Valley and The Arc Jackson County from Northwest Missouri, where she was born and raised.
 With a degree in Communication Studies, Tara has a diverse background in video communication technologies, video production, news media, public relations, and marketing.
 Tara and her husband, Eric, have been married for 17 years and have three daughters: Amelia, Olivia, and Lyla.
 Olivia experiences Down syndrome, which has led Tara to pursue disability rights advocacy, family network work, and a masters in special education.
 Tara has advocated for disability rights at the state and national levels, believing strongly that there is much work to be done.
-She believes individuals experiencing disability should have opportunity to access a welcoming community in all aspects of living.
+She believes individuals experiencing disability should have opportunity to access choices and a welcoming community in all aspects of living.

 DSP Program Manager